google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/devtools-for-beginners1.md

-**You’ve successfully learned how to add and edit content on your site with DevTools!** If you want more information on these workflows, take a look at [Inspect Styles](src/content/en/tools/chrome-devtools/inspect-styles/edit-styles.md) .
+**You’ve successfully learned how to add and edit content on your site with DevTools!** If you want more information on these workflows, take a look at [Inspect Styles](https://github.com/google/WebFundamentals/src/content/en/tools/chrome-devtools/inspect-styles/edit-dom.md)

-## Next Steps {: #next-steps}
+.

 <figure> <img src="endgame.png" alt="Prepare for the next steps" width="auto" height="auto">
 <figcaption>
-    <b>Figure 7</b>.
+    <b>Figure 8</b>.
 An example of what the finished HTML of your site might look like.
   </figcaption>
 </figure>

-Now that you have a grasp on how DevTools interacts with HTML, you’ll be looking at using DevTools with CSS to style and customize your website to make it look a bit nicer.
+## Next steps {: #next-steps}
 Edit your site until it has all of the HTML content you want.
 An example of what that would look like is shown above.

 If you still have lingering questions on HTML,
 [take a look at this reference guide](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML) .
-Otherwise, you can move on to the next tutorial.
+Soon, there will be a tutorial looking at using DevTools with CSS to style and customize your website to make it look a bit nicer.